Ghilliexyz/AtlasEnchants/README.md

 --

 --------------------- GODLY ENCHANTS ---------------------
-1. Fearsight ➪ (Will make Aggressive Mobs glow Red Players/Villages White and non-aggressive Mobs show Green)
+1. Fearsight ➪ (Make Aggressive Mobs glow Red Players/Villages White and non-aggressive Mobs show Green)
-2. Blessing of Knowledge ➪ (Will Shows a health bar above any mob head)
+2. Blessing of Knowledge ➪ (Shows a health bar above any mobs head)
 3. Miners Touch ➪ (This will allow you to mine and pick up spawners)
 4. Asclepius ➪ (This will allow the wearer to gain extra hearts)